Coin-Sack/Coin_Sack_Telegram_Bot/README.md

 Private chat commands use the `Telegraf.privateChat()` middleware to ensure that private chat commands recieve the correct replies.

-Automatic recurring updates are scheduled using `node-cron` with the following CRON schedule set: `5 7,10,13,16,19,22 * * *`.
-Updates to each recieving chat are sent after a an additional random delay timeout of between 0 and 20 minuites from when the CRON task triggers.
+Automatic recurring updates are scheduled using `node-cron`.
 Update content is picked randomly from avalible updates in such a way as to prevent the same update from being sent back to back.

 Process listeners for `SIGINT` and `SIGTERM` are setup to gracefully deal with application shutdowns.